patrick-llgc/Learning-Deep-Learning/Papers_Notes_CNN.md

 - Deep mask generates class-agnostic segmentation mask with object score (whether the input patch **fully** contains a **centered** object) from fixed-size image patches (3x224x224).
 	- This is in contrast with the RPN (region proposal network) from faster R-CNN and MultiBox.
 DeepMask generates segmentation masks instead of the less informative bounding box proposal.
 	- The segmentation mask can also be used to generate **bounding boxes** by taking the bounding box enclosing the segmentation mask.
 	- DeepMask can be used for **region proposal** as well, and it increases recall at a much small number of proposals.
+See MultiPath Network.
 - Architecture
 	- DeepMask uses VGG as backbone CNN
 	- Two parallel paths predicting both the mask and the object score.
 The network is trained jointly on a multi-task loss function.